focusate/documentation-user/crm/customizations/activity_unplanned_filters.rst

 Filter opportunities using Unplanned Activities and Open Unplanned Activities filters.
-Opportunities without any activity are assumed as unplanned opportunities and are displayed in grey in kanban progress bar.
+Opportunities without any activity are assumed as unplanned opportunities and are displayed in gray in kanban progress bar.

 .. image:: media/activity_unplanned_filters.png